 Positive self-talk has been shown to boost both motivation and performance, but it isn’t always easy to establish.
 This simply requires you to be more mindful about checking in with the thoughts in your head.
 Ask yourself, “Is this a productive way to be thinking?”
 Identifying unhelpful and damaging lines of thought can help you redirect to more positive and productive thinking that will help you enjoy running and keep you motivated to train.

 If you’re in a rut, try implementing different workouts.
-Runners often let speed work fall by the wayside during the winter months—so hop on a treadmill for some intervals or find an indoor track where you can do some speed drills.
-Or if you’re really looking for a change of scenery, try swimming laps in the pool or booking a couple of hours at a rock climbing gym.
-Working different muscles and energy systems is good for your fitness and keeps training from stagnating.
+Runners often let speed work fall by the wayside during the winter months, or times of uncertainty—so work some intervals into your schedule, or add a strength and mobility routine.
+Working different muscles and energy systems is not only good for fitness, it also keeps training from stagnating.

-Phone a friend.
 Research suggests that healthy habits are contagious.
-Surround yourself with likeminded people—a spouse who is supportive of your training or meeting up with a running group each week—and you set yourself up for continued motivation through the winter months.
+Surround yourself with likeminded people—a spouse who is supportive of your training or meeting up with a running group each week—and you set yourself up for continued motivation throughout the year.
 What’s more, having a running buddy or team that is expecting you at a workout can go a long way in keeping you accountable.
 Not to mention, running with a group is usually a whole lot more fun.

 By Mackenzie L. Havey.
 Mackenzie Havey (née Lobby) writes about endurance sports, mind/body health and wellness, and adventure travel.
 Her work has appeared in Runner’s World, SELF, Triathlete, TheAtlantic.com, ESPN.com, the Star Tribune and elsewhere.
 In addition to completing 14 marathons and an Ironman triathlon, she is a USA Track & Field-certified coach, an instructor in the Physical Activity Program in the School of Kinesiology at the University of Minnesota, and has done training in Mindfulness-Based Stress Reduction.